 Adopting AI in Industries: Potential and Challenges

-With AI estimated to add to add USD 15.7 trillion to the global GDP by 2030, the opportunities for both incumbents and startups is huge.
-At the same time, companies will need to focus on skilling the workforce and identifying points in the supply chain for integration of AI.
+With AI estimated to add USD 15.7 trillion to the global GDP by 2030, the opportunities for both incumbents and startups is huge.
+At the same time, companies will need to focus on skilling the workforce and identifying points in the supply chain for the integration of AI.
 This, however, will require greater consideration on the design, purpose and deployment of AI.
 This panel will discuss how early adopters of AI are using the technology in different forms in their businesses.
 How is this AI transforming products, processes and outcomes for companies in industries such as FinTech and healthcare?

 - a) How can businesses use AI to reduce costs, increase efficiency and solve problems even before they arise, across various sectors?

-- b) Can a normative framework such as a hippocratic oath for AI designers serve better in the long run rather than regulation in the form of binding instruments?
+- b) Can a normative framework such as a Hippocratic oath for AI designers serve better in the long run rather than regulation in the form of binding instruments?